The Most Unique Things to Do in Geneva, Switzerland

 La Jonction

-If you’re interested in seeing unique natural occurrences, then La Jonction is the place for you.
-This is a very popular place for people swimming, jamming out to music, and doing watersports, but at the tip of La Jonction is where you’ll find two rivers meeting.
+If you’re interested in seeing unusual natural occurrences, then La Jonction is the place for you.
+This is a very popular area for people swimming, jamming out to music, and doing watersports, but at the tip of La Jonction is where you’ll find two rivers meeting.
 The River Arve and the River Rhône flow at different speeds, so when they meet the water forms a sort of barrier that looks like the water isn’t mixing together.
 It’s difficult to see from below, but if you have the time, the view from the top of the bridge is where you’ll get the best vantage point.

 View Geneva from above

 St Pierre Cathedral is one of the top attractions in Geneva.
 The cathedral itself is free to enter, but for an even better experience a trip to the top of the tower is a must.
-The cathedral is over 800 years old, and is most famous for its Calvinist connections and the starkness of its interior.
+The cathedral is over 800 years old, and it’s most famous for its Calvinist connections and the starkness of its interior.
 Entry to the tower costs only CHF 7 but you can get a combined ticket for the tower and archaeological site below the cathedral for CHF 12.
-The view from the top of the tower is breathtaking, so it’s definitely worth climbing the 157 steps to get up to, and it’s one of the best things to do in Geneva too.

-Unique Places To Eat in Geneva
+Unique places to eat in Geneva

 Geneva is home to some fantastic places to eat.
 There’s everything from traditional Swiss restaurants in the old town to more modern fusion restaurants in the newer part of the city.
 Whatever kind of food you’re craving, I guarantee Geneva has it.
 Here are a few unique places to eat in Geneva to help get you started.